 2022 Short-Term Rental Program

-A: Yes, significant changes have been made to the Town’s Short-term rental program, effective January 4, 2022.
+A: Yes, significant changes have been made to the Town’s Short-term rental program, effective January 4, 2022 and subsequently July 18, 2022.
 Full details of the updated Short-term rental program can be found in the Short-Term Rental By-law

 Q: How much does a Short-Term Rental licence cost?

-A: A Short-Term Rental licence costs $750.00 for a property that has one to two bedrooms and $1,250.00 for a property with three or more.
+A: A Short-Term Rental licence costs $750.00 for a Short-Term Rental that has one to two bedrooms and $1,250.00 for a Short-Term Rental with three bedrooms.

 Q: How can I stay up to date on Short-term rentals programming?

 A: To stay up-to-date with the Town of Fort Erie’s Short-term rental programs, follow the Town of Fort Erie’s on social media accounts (Facebook, Instagram, Twitter); check the Town of Fort Erie's Short-term rental webpage for updates; or follow the Short-Term Rental Program on Let’s Talk Fort Erie.

 Q: What is the maximum number of bedrooms allowed under the 2022 Short-Term Rental program?